Skip to content

 • changing meaning of existing fields.

-Never make breaking schema changes in place
+Never make breaking contract changes in place

 13) Security basics